Comment on page

 Go to the inbox for the email you just entered.
-You should have an email from SendGrid asking you to verify your Single Sender email address.
+You should have an email from SendGrid or Postmark asking you to verify your Single Sender email address.
 Click the button to verify.

-Once Sendgrid has verified your email, go back to the admin portal and click on 'Outgoing email' in settings again.
+Once you have verified your email, go back to the admin portal and click on 'Outgoing email' in settings again.

 Click the 'I've verified my email' button.

-Canvas will check the verification status of your email with Sendgrid and you will see a message saying your email is verified and ready to go
+Canvas will check the verification status of your email with Sendgrid or Postmark and you will see a message saying your email is verified and ready to go.

-Email verification This is sent to the user to confirm their email address when 'Require email verification during signup' is toggled to yes in Settings > Manage user sign up flow.
+Email verification This sends a code to the user to confirm their email address when 'Require email verification during signup' is toggled to yes in Settings > Sign up process.
 This template cannot be deactivated at the template level.